google-research-datasets/wit/README.md

 ![WIT Wikipedia Half Dome Image](images/wit_half_dome_wiki.png)

-## Wikipedia Page with Annotations of what we can Extract
+## Wikipedia Page with Annotations of what we can extract

 From this page, we highlight the various key pieces of data that we can extract - images, their respective text snippets and some contextual metadata.